 Tulsi, also known as Holy Basil, is one of the most revered herbs in Ayurveda and is considered the “queen of herbs”.
 In Hinduism, Tulsi is considered a sacred plant, an earthly manifestation of goddess Tulasi, an avatar of goddess Lakshmi.

-In various scientific studies, it has been found that Tulsi can boost our immune system, supports respiratory health, and acts as a powerful antioxidant, which neutralizes the cell damaging free radicals and protects against oxidative damage.
+In various scientific studies, it has been found that Tulsi can boost our immune system, support respiratory health, and act as a powerful antioxidant, which neutralizes cell-damaging free radicals and protects against oxidative damage.
 Tulsi also aids digestion, supports liver function, and has antimicrobial properties, making it an all-round herb for maintaining optimal health.
 13

 Tulsi (Holy Basil) Health Benefits